Study Guide to the First Epistle of Peter, Chapter 2 – Who Belongs to the People of God?

 Because Christians lived differently from others, they became objects of suspicion and even strange accusations.
 For example, they were accused of cannibalism because in the Lord’s Supper they received the body and blood of Christ.

-The life of Christians either underlines or weakens their message.
-If a person’s life contradicts his words, outsiders will believe what they see rather than what they hear (see Matt.
+The lives of Christians either underline or overshadow their message.
+If the lives contradict the words, then outsiders will believe what they see, not what they hear (see Matt.
 5:16 and 1 Pet.
-3:1–2).
-Living against Christian teaching also causes outsiders to despise God and even mock Him (compare Isa.
-52:5; Rom.
-2:17–29).
+3:1-2).
+Living in contradiction to Christian teachings also leads outsiders to despise God and even mock him (compare Isa.
+52:5, Rom.
+2:17-29).

-What situation does the end of verse 12 refer to?
-Two possibilities are often suggested: a time of visitation leading to salvation, or the final judgment.
+What situation does the end of verse 12 ("on the day of visitation") refer to?
+Two possibilities are often suggested: the day when one hears the gospel and through it God's call to salvation, or the day of final judgment.
 Usually in Scripture God’s “visitation” refers to judgment (Lev.
 18:25; Jer.
 8:12), but in some passages it means mercy and salvation (Luke 1:78).

-If Peter means the final judgment, we must ask whether those who are condemned can truly praise God.
-They will certainly have to admit the justice of His judgment, but that is not the same as praise.
+If the meaning is the Day of Judgment, we must ask whether a person who is going to perdition can praise God.
+He will certainly have to acknowledge the justice of God's judgment, but that is not the same as praise.

-It seems more natural to understand this as a time of grace and visitation.
+I think that a more natural option is the day when a person encounters God through the word of the gospel and hears His call in their heart.
 In that case, the good works of Christians may lead people to salvation and to glorifying God (compare Acts 16:19–34).

 Christians and Governing Authorities – 1 Peter 2:13–17